Should I Build a Wood or Composite Deck?

 Unfinished wood is an easy color match on any project.
 It is easy to stain or paint to match siding, brick, or other wood elements on the home.
 That versatility comes in very handy when you're adding on to an existing home, or if you have chosen to repaint the exterior.
 Wood is also very predictable with stain and paint, making it easy to make those matches.

 Your project will be sturdy and durable when we finish it, but sometimes life happens.
 It could be a mishap with a bucket of paint, a lawnmower incident, or a greasy stain below your gas grill.
 Whatever the cause, boards can get damaged from time to time, requiring replacement.
 With wood, the exact type and size you need will be easy to find at any home improvement store.

 In time, it may be necessary to demolish a project built out of wood.
-If the wood is untreated and unpainted, it is very easy to dispose of, and if it has been treated in some way, it is still fairly easy for us to take care of at a waste management facility.
-You may even be able to use any boards that are still good to build planter boxes, raised gardening beds, and more.
+If the wood is untreated and unpainted, it is very easy to dispose of without running afoul of environmental standards, and if it has been treated in some way, it is still fairly easy for us to take care of at a waste management facility.

 The Advantages of Choosing Composite

-In recent years, the development of composite materials like TREX decking has revolutionized many aspects of the construction industry.
+In recent years, the development of composite materials has revolutionized many aspects of the construction industry.
 There are many good reasons to go with composites.

 Composites are manufactured with careful quality control standards.
 That means no knots, no insect damage, and no cracks in the materials we purchase for your project.
 After assembly, you know that you'll have consistent, unquestioned strength in every composite board.

 The most common problem with wood is splinters.
 Composite boards don't have that problem because they're manufactured with smaller pieces that are pressed together during the fabrication process.
 That means no unpleasant surprises for your bare feet on those hot summer afternoons.
 Composite is also kinder to outdoor carpet and rugs, which can snag and tear on wooden surfaces.